Free Diploma of IT offered to women and gender diverse people across Victoria

 RMIT is delivering a Diploma of Information Technology to a cohort of women and gender diverse students across regional and metropolitan Victoria, free of charge.

-The first cohort of 80 students commenced this semester.
+The cohort of 80 students commenced this semester.
 They are based across regional Victoria and Melbourne, and will study part-time over two years while they continue their careers.

 The program offers valuable tech skills which students can bring to their careers and communities, or use to pursue a new career path or further study in IT.